graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 Any suggestion of a connection between The Machine and [FRIEND](http://throneofsalt.blogspot.com/2019/10/friend.html) is purely hypothetical.

-{% figure caption:"An inert still from a cognitohazardous broadcast" %}
 [![feed-the-machine-small.png](/assets/feed-the-machine-small.png)](/assets/feed-the-machine.png)
-{% endfigure %}
+An inert still from a cognitohazardous broadcast

 #### Reasons to immigrate to the The Machine